-Here’s a good example.
 If you have Retinitis Pigmentosa you’ll understand this.
-Yesterday evening as we were getting ready for bed I asked my husband where the dog was.
+Yesterday evening as we were getting ready for bed I asked my husband, “Where’s Bailey?”
 I scanned the room.
-She is always right there with us at bedtime.
-Yes, she sleeps in our bed!
-If you have a Cavalier Spaniel, you’ll understand that.
+Our Cavalier Spaniel is always right there with us at bedtime.

 I looked right at my husband, already in bed.
 “Where is Bailey?”
 I repeated.
 He smiled, knowingly.
 “She’s right here.”
 And she was.
 She actually was right on the bed beside my husband, maybe three feet away from me.